 Anaglyph was developed in the context of numerous academic research projects with the CNRS (previously under the name LSE) and Sorbonne University, with participation by the Dyson School of Engineering, Imperial College London within the remit of the 3D Tune-In project.

-The Anaglyph project is supervised by B. F.G.
+The Anaglyph project is supervised by Brian F.G.
 Katz.